Moms of Tweens and Teens

 I don’t need to perform or work so hard.
 As a result, I just enjoy her.

-I don’t want to waste precious time trying to force my fantasy family photo into the image of what I thought it was suppose it be.
+I don’t want to waste precious time trying to force my fantasy family photo into the image of what I thought it was supposed it be.

 I am committed to savoring these days.